benjaminguttmann-avtq/cartographer/CONTRIBUTING.md

 **Note:** `envTest` cannot run pods, so is limited, but is typically all that's needed to test controllers and webhooks.

+### Dealing with flaky integration tests

+Tests in `test/integration/` use envTest, which is a real APIServer and ETCD instance, so they are sometimes slower than ginkgo's 1s timeout.

 ### Running integration tests with a complete cluster